MapsPeople/docs/src/content/various/glossary.md

 A Parking Lot is a "Driving"-specific Entry Point.
 It will provide a suggestion to park the car at the Parking Lot closest to the Destination.
 It only displays a Parking Lot when requesting "Driving" directions from outside a Venue to a Location inside a Venue.

-### Landmark

-Landmarks can be used as navigational identifiers when people describe a route to one another.
-MapsIndoors does not support Landmarks as special Locations, but they can be constructed using Location Types and Icons.

 ### Selection Highlight Color

 To illustrate which piece of geodata is selected, we use a highlight color that is the highest possible contrast to the surroundings: Pink.
 You can read more about the [background for our choice on our MapsIndoors product blog](https://blog.mapspeople.com/new-selection-highlight-color).